Hyperfresh/Hyperfresh/how-to-address.md

 We're all human, and sometimes we make mistakes!
 It's the process of learning, and people will take time to get used to referring me and others the way they wish to be addressed [when they've been addressed differently in the past].

 ## Don't be afraid to correct others as well!
 If someone's not getting it right, kindly help them out!
-A simple "excuse me, sorry to interrupt - Hy/Paul uses they/them pronouns."
+A simple "excuse me, sorry to interrupt - Hy uses they/them pronouns."
 Remember though, people are human, so don't snap at them for constantly getting it wrong!

 ## Don't be afraid to ask!
 I don't bite!
 If you want to make sure that you're not offending me [thank you so much for checking!], you can shoot an email or DM on a social pipe, and I'll respond to your questions when and where I can!